-- 3.10 The Chairman may at any time adjourn a meeting of the County Council or a Committee, and shall adjourn any meeting at I p.m. unless, in his or her opinion, the business is likely to be concluded in a short time thereafter.
-The decision of the Chairman in this matter shall be final and shall not be open to discussion. - 3.11 A special meeting of a committee shall be summoned on the request of the chairman of the committee or of the Chairman of the Council on the written requisition of at least a quarter of the members of the committee (see Standing Order 2.03 for provisions on an extraordinary meeting of the County Council). - 3.12 A summons to attend a meeting of the County Council or a committee shall, except in case of urgency, be given at least five clear working days before the meeting and shall briefly specify the business to be brought forward at the meeting. - 3.13 Meetings of standing committees other than County Local Committees shall, unless otherwise determined by resolution of the Chairman of the committee concerned, be held at County Hall, Chichester.
+- 3.10 The chairman may at any time adjourn a meeting of the County Council or a committee, and shall adjourn any meeting at 1 p.m. unless, in his or her opinion, the business is likely to be concluded in a short time thereafter.
+The decision of the chairman in this matter shall be final and shall not be open to discussion. - 3.11 A special meeting of a committee shall be summoned on the request of the chairman of the committee or of the Chairman of the Council on the written requisition of at least a quarter of the members of the committee (see Standing Order 2.03 for provisions on an extraordinary meeting of the County Council). - 3.12 A summons to attend a meeting of the County Council or a committee shall, except in case of urgency, be given at least five clear working days before the meeting and shall briefly specify the business to be brought forward at the meeting. - 3.13 Meetings of standing committees shall, unless otherwise determined by resolution of the chairman of the committee concerned, be held at County Hall, Chichester.